 The reason why the CARS program ensured that the engine was completely disabled was to get rid of recycling scandals like the one in Germany.
 Authorities in Germany found out that over 50,000 scrapped vehicles were shipped to Africa and Eastern Europe where the equivalent of such cars is expensive.
 The illegal exportation was easy because all that was required by the program was for owners to drop off their car at the junkyard.

 Dismantlers and automobile recyclers have disparaged the program because of the strict instruction that the engine is destroyed to prevent recycling.
 Car recyclers attach a lot of interest to the car engine.
-Therefore, it makes the process less profitable and some recyclers refused to participate in the program.
+Therefore, it makes the process less profitable and some recyclers refused to participate in the Car Allowance Rebate System at all.
 Also, the profit potential of junking a vehicle brought under the CARS program is limited.

 Extra Measures to Prevent Illegal Car Schemes